Dapiya/AI-VIS/README.md

 AI-VIS is a Conditional GAN(CGAN) based model that simulates visible imagery from multiple IR channels of geostationary weather satellites at night.

+Take a look at our website for graphics! [here](https://ai-vis.dapiya.top/).

 The model is trained on Himawari-8/9 Full Disk and Target Area data.
 The model has been tested on other modern satellites including GOES-R series and GK-2A.
 Support is expected in the future.

 AI-VIS 1.0 is the model presented in the paper.
 Since then, we have continued to improve the model, primarily by introducing LPIPS loss, as well as increasing the number of filters of the U-Net.
 AI-VIS 1.0 is available to everyone on HuggingFace.
 If you're interested in our most advanced model, please fill out the request form(see table below) to get access.